samssausages/unraid_pause_docker_parity_check/README.md

 ```

 ## Considerations:
-*Does not consider if parity check is paused
+-Does not consider if parity check is paused

-*A paused parity will trigger the script
+-A paused parity will trigger the script

-*no logic in place to account for if you paused the container manually, it will unpause any paused container on the list
+-no logic in place to account for if you paused the container manually, it will unpause any paused container on the list

 V0.9
 Initial Commit